 When Munich was selected to host the 1972 Olympic Games in 1966, it was obvious that a new stadium had to be built.
-It was equally a matter of countering the propaganda Games of 1936.
-A lightweight and open architecture was a step on the way to the "Cheerful Games".
+Because the organisers wanted to counter the propaganda Games of 1936 a lightweight and open architecture was drawn up as a step towards the envisioned "Cheerful Games".
 However, the roof of the new construction had to be translucent for another reason – broadcasting via the new colour television system required a lot of light.

 What initially seemed too daring to the judges prevailed after a long selection process.
 In the end, the innovative tent roof structure and the beautifully integrated landscape architecture won the jury over.
-Steel cables and Plexiglas were used to create a roof surface of 88,000 square metres, spanning the main grandstand of the Olympic Stadium, the Olympic Hall, the Olympic Swimming Pool and the pathways in between.
+Steel cables and Plexiglas were used to create a roof surface of 88,000 square metres, spanning the main grandstand of the Olympiastadion, the Olympiahalle, the Olympic Swimming Pool and the pathways in between.

 The result is a unique silhouette that has become an iconic feature of Munich's cityscape.